Evyatar831/Movie-Ticket-Interactive-Movie-Ticket-Booking-Android-App/README.md

-# MovieTicket360 🎬
+# MovieTicket 🎬

 ## Project Overview

-MovieTicket360 is an interactive Android mobile application developed using Kotlin and Android Studio.
+MovieTicket is an interactive Android mobile application developed using Kotlin and Android Studio.
 Designed to provide users with a seamless movie ticket booking experience, this project demonstrates modern Android app development principles and user interface best practices.

 ## Technology Stack